holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

     ```

 #### Terminal two
 Start by running the conductor.
-It's a bit different this time; instead of `hc run` you will use `holochain` directly:
+It's a bit different this time---instead of `hc run`, you'll use `holochain` directly:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```